IPhone 14: Cameras

-The iPhone 14 and 14 Plus feature the same dual-cameras system: one front-facing camera (12MP f/1.9), and two back-facing cameras: a wide (12MP f/1.5) and ultra-wide (12MP f/2.4) camera, with the wide and front-facing cameras having a faster aperture than the iPhone 13.
+The iPhone 14 and 14 Plus feature the same dual-camera system: one front-facing camera (12MP f/1.9), and two back-facing cameras: a wide (12MP f/1.5) and ultra-wide (12MP f/2.4) camera, with the wide and front-facing cameras having a faster aperture than the iPhone 13.
 The front-facing camera also has autofocus for the first time.

 The cameras use Apple's latest computational photography engine, called Smart HDR 4.
 Users can also choose from a range of photographic styles during capture, including rich contrast, vibrant, warm, and cool.
 Apple clarifies this is different from a filter because it works intelligently with the image processing algorithm during capture to apply local adjustments to an image, and the effects will be baked into the photos, unlike filters which can be removed after applying.

 The camera app contains Cinematic Mode, which allows users to rack focus between subjects and create (simulate) shallow depth of field using software algorithms.
 It is supported on wide and front-facing cameras in 4K at 30 fps and 60 fps.

 An "Action mode" feature was added to extend the electrical video stabilization.
 When activated, a smaller crop of the image sensor is read out for video recording.
 While reducing the field of view, a wider area around it can be used as buffer against shakes.
 The area read out from the image sensor is moved between frames to counteract hand movements.

 Battery

 The iPhone 14 is equipped with slightly longer battery life compared to the iPhone 13.
 According to Apple, the iPhone 14 (3,279 mAh) can provide up to 20 hours of video playback, 16 hours of streaming video playback, and 80 hours of audio playback.
 Its predecessor, the iPhone 13 (3,240 mAh), is rated for up to 19 hours of video playback, 15 hours of streaming video playback, and 75 hours of audio playback.
 The larger iPhone 14 Plus (4,325 mAh) variant provides up to 26 hours of video playback.

+The iPhone 14 does not support viewing the Cycle Count, Manufacture Date, and First Use Date for the battery health in Settings, as this is only supported on the iPhone 15 series and later.